(All fields required)

 Nash JA, Ballard TN, Weaver TE, Akinbi HT.
 The peptidoglycan-degrading property of lysozyme is not required for bactericidal activity in vivo.
 J Immunol.
 2006 Jul 1;177(1):519-26 Ryan MA, Akinbi HT, Serrano AG, Perez-Gil J, Wu H, McCormack FX, Weaver TE.
 Antimicrobial activity of native and synthetic surfactant protein B peptides.
 J Immunol.
 2006 Jan 1;176(1):416-25.

-Mary C. Burwinkel, MD Staff Physician, Neonatology, Pulmonary Biology
+Mary C. Burwinkel, MD Staff Physician, Neonatology and Pulmonary Biology

 Residency: Pediatrics, Children's Hospital Medical Center, Cincinnati, Ohio, 1986-1989; Chief resident, Cincinnati Children's Hospital Medical Center, Cincinnati, Ohio, 1989-1990.